STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

 \subsubsection{Motivation}

 The questions in this subsection are primarily intended to encourage dataset creators to clearly articulate their reasons for creating the dataset and to promote transparency about funding interests.

 \begin{enumerate} \item \textbf{For what purpose was the dataset created?} The STUPD dataset is a large-scale synthetic dataset primarily designed to act as an efficient pretraining dataset for visual reasoning tasks in real-world settings.
-It also is a balanced dataset representing a wide variety of spatial and temporal relations, all with distinct definitions. \item \textbf{Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?} Created by Center for Frontier AI Research (CFAR), A*STAR, Singapore. \item \textbf{Who funded the creation of the dataset?} This project was funded by A*STAR internal funding.
+It also is a balanced dataset representing a wide variety of spatial and temporal relations, all with distinct definitions.

 \end{enumerate}